top of page

 1. Submit the current negative COVID test result to OCN.

-2. Be symptom free for a full three days.
+2. Be symptom free for a full 24 hours.

 ○ If the the COVID test results are positive, the Nanny may return to work